aaronspring/test_website/index.md

 2. 10K CHF
 3. 5K CHF

 The 3rd prize is reserved for the top contribution from developing countries (see [Table C p.166](https://www.un.org/development/desa/dpad/wp-content/uploads/sites/45/WESP2020_Annex.pdf) for country list).
-If such a contribution is already among the top 2, any thrid contribution will get the 3rd prize.
+If such a contribution is already among the Top 2, any thrid contribution will get the 3rd prize.

 The organizers thank WWRP for providing the money of the prize. missing some org here?